-The Project Design Matrix (PDM) had been projected in the planning stage, yet the PDM lacked sufficient concrete development objectives for the effective tracking of performance indicators.
+The Project Design Matrix (PDM) had been projected in the planning stage; however, the PDM lacked enough concrete development objectives for the effective tracking of performance indicators.
 Usable tracking or performance indicators of the PDM were not developed or modified in the course of project implementation and completion.
-To manage the results, the PDM must have some concrete and measurable development indicators or performance targets, and these ought to be subject to modification to reflect the change of design and inputs during the progress of the project.
+The PDM for managing results is required to have some concrete and measurable development indicators or performance targets, and these must be subject to modification to reflect changes in design and inputs during the progress of the project.
+The projection of a concrete project design matrix as well as consistent modification of the matrix is highly recommended when new projects are prepared and executed in the future.